 \subsection{Heteroscedastic case: 2D Grid graphs}

 In our next experiment, we consider generative models where the true graph is a 2D grid graph of size $n^{1/2} \times n^{1/2}$.
-We generate data as in Section \ref{sec:homos} with the difference that the variance is now not constant.
-The scenarios we consider are:
+We generate data similarly to Section \ref{sec:homos} with the difference that the variance is now not constant.
+Specifically, the data are generated as